 For management purposes, CPW has divided Rocky Mountain bighorn sheep populations into uniquely numbered DAUs with the prefix of "RBS-" that represent larger interconnected herd complexes.
 DAUs are geographic areas that include all of the seasonal ranges of interacting bighorn herds and are managed collectively as populations.
 Each DAU is usually composed of one or more uniquely numbered GMUs with the prefix of "S-".
 GMUs define herds within a DAU and are primarily used for managing hunter distribution.
 Several sub-herds can comprise a GMU herd unit but are usually not formally named or defined.
 For this analysis, each GMU is considered a herd, and each DAU is considered a population.
-For this analysis, GMUs are defined and displayed by the summer activity range limits of the herd; GMUs and summer activity range are mapped using the same delineations.
+GMUs are defined and displayed by the summer activity range limits of the herd; GMUs and summer activity range are mapped using the same delineations.

 Some bighorn herds are designated by CPW as a priority for conservation.
 There are two tiers of designation for core herds: Tier 1 and Tier 2.
-For a herd to be designated as Tier 1, it must be a large, established population ( $\geq 100$ animals for $\geq 90$ percent of the years since 1986), comprising one or more interconnected herds that have received few ( $\leq 50$ total), if any, supplemental releases of Rocky Mountain bighorn sheep in the past.
+For a herd to be designated as Tier 1, it must be a large, established population (≥ 100 animals for ≥ 90 percent of the years since 1986), comprising one or more interconnected herds that have received few (≤ 50 total), if any, supplemental releases of Rocky Mountain bighorn sheep in the past.
 These populations likely have maintained the greatest genetic diversity, and their ranges are habitats where bighorn populations have best been able to persist in sizable numbers despite various adversities (George et al. 2009).
 Tier 1 herds are given the highest priority for inventory, habitat protection and improvement, disease prevention, and research (George et al. 2009).
-To be designated as Tier 2, the bighorn population must be an established medium-to-large population ( $\geq 75$ animals for $\geq 80$ percent of the years since 1986, or since becoming fully established) comprising one or more interconnected herds (George et al. 2009).
+To be designated as Tier 2, the bighorn population must be an established medium-to-large population (≥ 75 animals for ≥ 80 percent of the years since 1986, or since becoming fully established) comprising one or more interconnected herds (George et al. 2009).
 Relative to Tier 1 herds, these herds have less genetic diversity and more limited ranges that may or may not be able to persist in sizable numbers in the face of various adversities.
 Tier 2 herds are given priority for inventory, habitat protection and improvement, and research over herds that are not considered primary core herds (George et al. 2009).

-There are 14 Rocky Mountain bighorn sheep GMUs and 8 Rocky Mountain bighorn sheep DAUs within the analysis area (Figure 3.1-A; Table 3.1-1).
 Detailed historical demographic information on the populations in the San Juan region are available in DAU game management plans for RBS-20, RBS-21, and RBS-22 (Diamond and Banulis 2012; Weinmeister 2012; Diamond and Ferrero 2013).
 It should be noted that mapped GMUs are displayed throughout this document by their respective summer activity range, but are also referenced as the Core Herd Home Range (see section 3.1.1.2, Core Herd Home Range).